florae123/docker-compose-library/README.md

 7. Check for the external IP address that minikube uses to expose services.
 Copy the IP address to the values of the environment variables **LIBRARY_URI** and **APP_URL**.
 Keep the ports *30190* and *30832*, respectively, and the rest of the URLs.

-8. Create a deployment and a service for the to microservices.
+8. Create a deployment and a service for the two microservices.
     First, deploy and expose the library-server app.
     ```
     kubectl create -f library-server.yaml